pablo-moreno/Community-Based-Forum-Api-with-Django/README.md

 # Community Based Forum Api with Django and DRF

+NOTE: Use this at your own risk, I've made this only as a demo.

 A community based backend api similar to Reddit built on DRF and DJANGO.
 It has comments, posts, communities and users.

 ## Users